Things To Do in Nashville

-The Grand Ole Opry is an iconic weekly country music event.
+The Grand Ole Opry is a weekly country music event.
 It began in 1925 as a radio broadcast.
 It’s been going strong ever since, making it the longest-running radio broadcast in America.
-The curious name is a play on grand opera.
+The curious name is a play on 'grand opera'.
 The Grand Ole Opry has also hosted comics and many genres of music, from gospel to bluegrass.

 You can join a tour of the venue, take a backstage tour and see a live show.
 It’s one of America’s most iconic music venues and it’s well worth a visit.
 You’ll find it at the Ryman Auditorium.

 Although Nashville is located in Tennessee, a conservative state, it’s a gay-friendly city.
 Most of Nashville’s gay scene can be found along Chruch Street in the east of the city.
 Tribe is a good place to start your gay night out in Nashville.
 It’s a video bar with upscale decor.
 There’s no cover charge and the drinks aren’t too pricey.
 The bartenders are easy on the eye too.

 Just around the corner you’ll find Play, Nashville’s only gay dance club.
 It’s well worth visiting.
 They host some amazing drag shows.
 There’s a cabaret where the shows take place.
 The other half of the club is the dancefloor.
 It attracts a mixed though mostly younger crowd.
 The cover charge is about $10.

 The Lipstick Lounge is a fun neighborhood lesbian bar.
 It’s laidback and welcoming.
 A good choice for a more informal drink.